AIMIM supporters protest lodging of FIR against Owaisi | Law-Order

 - India

 AIMIM supporters on Thursday held a protest outside Parliament Street police station here after party chief Asaddudin Owaisi was named in an FIR for allegedly posting and sharing messages on social media against the maintenance of public tranquility and inciting people on divisive lines, officials said.
-Over 20 people have been detained, they said. ''AIMIM supporters were protesting outside Parliament Street police station.
-Around 25, including two to three women, have been detained,'' a senior police officer said.
-The Delhi Police has registered FIRs against former BJP spokespersons Nupur Sharma and Naveen Kumar Jindal, AIMIM chief Asaduddin Owaisi, controversial priest Yati Narsinghanand, and others for allegedly posting and sharing messages on social media against the maintenance of public tranquility and inciting people on divisive lines, officials said on Thursday.
+Over 30 people have been detained, police said. ''AIMIM supporters were protesting outside Parliament Street police station.
+A total of 33 protesters, including women, were detained and an FIR was registered under section 188 (disobedience to order duly promulgated by public servant) of the Indian Penal Code,'' a senior police officer said.
+The Delhi Police has registered FIRs against former BJP spokespersons Nupur Sharma and Naveen Kumar Jindal, AIMIM chief Asaduddin Owaisi, controversial priest Yati Narsinghanand and others for allegedly posting and sharing messages on social media against the maintenance of public tranquility and inciting people on divisive lines, officials said on Thursday.

 The FIRs were registered after an analysis of social media, they said.

-"The cases have been registered against those who were posting and sharing messages against the maintenance of public tranquility and were inciting people based on divisive lines,'' a senior police officer said.
+“The cases have been registered against those who were posting and sharing messages against the maintenance of public tranquility and were inciting people on the basis of divisive lines,'' the senior police officer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)